JasmineTeruel/python-frogger/README.md

 super_list = [car_list, car_list2, car_list3, car_list4]
 amount_cars = 12
 ```
-Next, we make some initial y-values for our cars, so we can reuse the same lists as we move up the screen.
+Next, we make some initial y-values for our cars, so we can reuse the same car lists as we move up the screen.
 To avoid repetition, notice that we made four lists of cars, which means four different patterns that randomise when our frog goes "up" the screen, or when the cars go below the screen.
 ```
 yvalue1 = 0
 yvalue2 = 180